Pleb5/Pleb5.github.io/pages/quest-2-get-on-board.md

 		```
     6. Try to run it again
 5. Burn the image on the USB drive
-6. Reboot your computer from the USB stick and select the first option: “Try or install Ubuntu”
+6. Reboot your computer from the USB stick and select the first option: `“Try or install Ubuntu”`
-7. Select “Minimal installation”
+7. Select `“Minimal installation”`
-8. Select “Erase disk and install Ubuntu”.
+8. Select `“Erase disk and install Ubuntu”`.
 Follow instructions
 9. Name your user and choose a strong, dedicated password
-10. Leave it on the default “Require my password to login”.
+10. Leave it on the default `“Require my password to login”`.
 Continue
 11. Complete the process
 12. Once it is done, go for these options for your privacy:
     7. Don’t connect social accounts